Syncfusion AI Assistant

 NOTE

-Press Ctrl+F5 (Windows) or +F5 (macOS) to run the app.
-Then, the Syncfusion ASP.NET MVC Maps component will be rendered in the default web browser.
+Press Ctrl+F5 on (Windows) or + F5 on (macOS) to run the application.
+The Syncfusion® ASP.NET MVC Maps control will be rendered in the default web browser.

 ASP.NET MVC - Essential JS2 Maps